moneroexamples/openmonero/README.md

 openssl x509 -req -days 3650 -in server.csr -signkey server.key -out server.crt
 openssl dhparam -out dh2048.pem 2048
 ```

-### Enable it in Firefox or Chrome

-Firefox and chrome will not work with that certificate as they cant verify it.
-To overcome this for development purposes on localhost, just open new tab in the browser used
-and go to any link from the service, e.g., `https://localhost:1984/login`.
-Once you do this,
-you should get warring about unsecured or un verified certificate.
-Then you just add it manually
-as exception.

-Also Open Monero generates uses 25 word seeds, which are fully comptabilite with `monero-wallet-cli`
-and `monero-core`.

 ### Test connection using curl